 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Unfortunately, this is a question that you might have to be asking a lot more throughout the year — not just this week.
 Just a couple of decades ago, wildfire season spanned four months, from late summer to early fall.
-It took place primarily in western states like California and Oregon.
+It took place primarily in Western states, such as California and Oregon.
 But (no) thanks to the worsening effects of climate change, the very idea of a “wildfire season” could soon be overtaken by the “fire year,” according to the USDA Forest Service.
 According to recent modeling by First Street Foundation, a nonprofit that maps climate risks, even eastern states thousands of miles away from hotspots are facing an increased chance of wildfires.
-As pet parents, one of our worst nightmares is being unprepared for such a natural disaster.
-So, here’s how to be prepared.
+So, here’s how to be prepared for a wildfire (and the resulting smoke).

 First and foremost, sign up for emergency alerts.
 “There are guidelines set by the county or state for your area in terms of what your alert status might be,” says veterinarian and The Wildest Collective member Dr. John Iovino, who is based in Oregon.

 There are several ways that you can do this.
 The FEMA app gives real-time updates from the National Weather Service.
-Find your local emergency alert system by typing your town, city, or county’s name and “alerts” into a search engine.
+Find your local emergency-alert system by typing your town, city, or county’s name and “alerts” into a search engine.
 If you live in a hotspot for blazes, then you might be able to sign up for an alert just for wildfires.
 Watch for any orders to evacuate.
-“It’s important to pay attention to that so you have an idea of when to act and have an emergency bag in case you need to evacuate,” adds Dr. Iovino.
+“It’s important to pay attention to that so you have an idea of when to act and have an emergency bag in case you need to evacuate,” Dr. Iovino adds.

-If you can, place a pet rescue alert sticker on your door or front window, somewhere visible to rescue workers in the event that you’re unable to get your pets out of the house.
-The ASPCA will send you one for free.
+If you can, place a pet-rescue alert sticker on your door or front window, somewhere visible to rescue workers in the event that you’re unable to get your pets out of the house.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) will send you one for free.
 Ensuring that your pet is microchipped could help reunite you in the event that you’re separated during a disaster.

 Realistically, you should be prepared for wildfires long before one threatens your home.
 Make sure everyone in your home knows the escape plan and keep an emergency kit in a location that everyone knows.
 (You can find more emergency preparedness tips from the federal government’s Ready campaign here.)
 You’re going to want to think on the fly as little as possible, especially if your stressed-out self is also in charge of some even-more-stressed-out animals.